goldensniper514/goldensniper514/README.md

 ## 🧑 About me:

 <p>
-I'm Full Stack & BlockChain Developer who like challenges and am always learning new technologies every day.
+I'm Full Stack & BlockChain & Game Developer who like challenges and am always learning new technologies every day.
 </p>

 <h2>🥇 Specialised in:</h2>